Biotin: Cofactor biochemistry

-For the first two, biotin serves as a cofactor responsible for transfer of bicarbonate to acetyl-CoA, converting it to malonyl-CoA for fatty acid synthesis.
+For the first two, biotin serves as a cofactor responsible for the transfer of bicarbonate to acetyl-CoA, converting it to malonyl-CoA for fatty acid synthesis.
 PC participates in gluconeogenesis.
 MCC catalyzes a step in leucine metabolism.
 PCC catalyzes a step in the metabolism of propionyl-CoA.
 Metabolic degradation of the biotinylated carboxylases leads to the formation of biocytin.
 This compound is further degraded by biotinidase to release biotin, which is then reutilized by holocarboxylase synthetase.

 Biotinylation of histone proteins in nuclear chromatin is a posttranslational modification that plays a role in chromatin stability and gene expression.

 Deficiency

-Primary biotin deficiency, meaning deficiency as a consequence of too little biotin in the diet, is rare, because biotin is contained in so many foods.
+Primary biotin deficiency, meaning deficiency due to too little biotin in the diet, is rare because biotin is contained in many foods.
 Subclinical deficiency can cause mild symptoms, such as hair thinning, brittle fingernails, or skin rash, typically on the face.

-Aside from inadequate dietary intake (rare), deficiency of biotin can be caused by a genetic disorder that affects biotin metabolism.
+Aside from inadequate dietary intake (rare), biotin deficiency can be caused by a genetic disorder that affects biotin metabolism.
 The most common among these is biotinidase deficiency.
 Low activity of this enzyme causes a failure to recycle biotin from biocytin.
-Rarer are carboxylase and biotin transporter deficiences.
+Rarer are carboxylase and biotin transporter deficiencies.
 Neonatal screening for biotinidase deficiency started in the United States in 1984, with many countries now also testing for this genetic disorder at birth.
-Treatment is lifelong dietary supplement with biotin.
+Treatment is a lifelong dietary supplement with biotin.
+If biotinidase deficiency goes untreated, it can be fatal.

 Diagnosis

 Low serum and urine biotin are not sensitive indicators of inadequate biotin intake.
 However, serum testing can be useful for confirmation of consumption of biotin-containing dietary supplements, and whether a period of refraining from supplement use is long enough to eliminate the potential for interfering with drug tests.
 Indirect measures depend on the biotin requirement for carboxylases.
 3-Methylcrotonyl-CoA is an intermediate step in the catabolism of the amino acid leucine.
-In the absence of biotin, the pathway diverts to 3-hydroxyisovaleric acid.
+Without biotin, the pathway diverts to 3-hydroxyisovaleric acid.
 Urinary excretion of this compound is an early and sensitive indicator of biotin deficiency.